kevinsogo/compgen/docs_src/TUTORIAL.md

 Since KompGen is in very early development, code is being written faster than it is being documented.
 So there are a lot of features of KompGen that aren't perfectly documented.
 Don't worry though: some day in the future there will be *actual* documentation, and then I can get rid of this section of the tutorial and we'll all be happy. *Some day.*

 But if you want to use the more advanced features of KompGen that aren't discussed here *now*, you might have to resort to reading the source code to figure out what you need.
-(Or ask the developers---we're friendly!)
+(Or ask the developers—we're friendly!)
 We'll give another example of this when we write generators.

 ## Test planning and KompGen built-ins